n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 consonant of a syllable.
 The algorithm for determining the base consonant in Sinhala is

-  - If the syllable starts with "Ra,Halant,ZWJ", exclude the starting "Ra" from the list of consonants to be considered.
+  - If the syllable starts with <samp>"Ra,Halant,ZWJ"</samp>, exclude the starting
+    <samp>"Ra"</samp> from the list of consonants to be considered.
   - Starting from the end of the syllable, move backwards until a consonant is found.
       * If the consonant is immediately preceded by a <abbr>ZWJ</abbr>, move to the previous consonant.
 If the consonant is not immediately